METALS-Copper steady as dollar flattens

 3 Min Read

-SYDNEY, July 28 (Reuters) - Copper prices drifted in early Asian trading on Friday with little movement in currency markets, a key driver over recent sessions.
+SYDNEY, July 28 (Reuters) - Copper prices drifted on Friday with little movement in currency markets, a key driver over recent sessions.

 "We're seeing a flat dollar and that's likely to keep things light," said a commodities trader in Perth, Australia.